China–United States relations: Rapprochement (1968–1972)

-From February 21 to 28, 1972, President Nixon traveled to Beijing, Hangzhou, and Shanghai.
-At the conclusion of his trip, the U.S. and the PRC issued the Shanghai Communiqué, a statement of their respective foreign policy views.
+From 21 to 28 February 1972, President Nixon traveled to Beijing, Hangzhou, and Shanghai.
+At the conclusion of his trip, the US and the PRC issued the Shanghai Communiqué, a statement of their respective foreign policy views.
 In the Communiqué, both nations pledged to work toward the full normalization of diplomatic relations.
 This did not lead to immediate recognition of the People's Republic of China but 'liaison offices' were established in Beijing and Washington.
-The U.S. acknowledged the PRC position that all Chinese on both sides of the Taiwan Strait maintain that there is only one China and that Taiwan is part of China.
-The statement enabled the U.S. and PRC to temporarily set aside the issue of Taiwan and open trade and communication.
-Also, the U.S. and China both agreed to take action against "any country" that is to establish "hegemony" in the Asia-Pacific.
-On several issues, such as the ongoing conflicts in Korea, Vietnam, and Israel, the U.S. and China were unable to reach a common understanding.
+The US acknowledged the PRC position that all Chinese on both sides of the Taiwan Strait maintain that there is only one China and that Taiwan is part of China.
+The statement enabled the US and PRC to temporarily set aside the issue of Taiwan and open trade and communication.
+Also, the US and China both agreed to take action against "any country" that is to establish "hegemony" in the Asia-Pacific.
+On several issues, such as the ongoing conflicts in Korea, Vietnam, and Israel, the US and China were unable to reach a common understanding.

 The rapprochement with the US benefited the PRC immensely and greatly increased its security for the rest of the Cold War.
 It has been argued that the US, on the other hand, saw fewer benefits than it had hoped for, inasmuch as China continued to back America's enemies in Hanoi and Pyongyang.
 Eventually, however, the PRC's suspicion of Vietnam's motives led to a break in China-Vietnamese cooperation and, upon the Vietnamese invasion of Cambodia in 1979, the Sino-Vietnamese War.
 Both China and the US backed combatants in Africa against Soviet and Cuban-supported movements.
 The economic benefits of normalization were slow as it would take decades for American products to penetrate the vast Chinese market.
 While Nixon's China policy is regarded by many as the highlight of his presidency, others such as William Bundy have argued that it provided very little benefit to the US.